 Child-Support-in-New-York-300x221

-Under the Child Support Standards Act (CSSA), the child support percentages apply to the combined parental income up to $143,000 annually.
-If your combined parental income is above that amount, the court has the discretion to apply the formula or to base the additional amount on the needs of the children and the financial ability of the parents.
+Under the Child Support Standards Act (CSSA), both parents have an obligation to support their children.
+The specific amount of child support is based upon the combined income of the parents up to an income cap.
+The cap until March of 2026 is $183,000.
+If the combined parental income is above that amount, the court has the discretion to apply the formula or to base the additional amount on the needs of the children and the financial ability of the parents.

-While both parents are assumed to have an obligation to provide support for their children, the CSSA establishes the “presumptively correct” amount that the custodial parent would receive from the non-custodial parent.
-The percentages that are applied to the income of each parent are 17% for one child, 25% for two, 29% for three, 31% for four and no less than 35% for five or more children.
+The amount of child support that each parent is to provide is based upon the number of children being supported.
+While each parent is responsible for providing for their children, the “non-custodial” parent pays his or her share of support to the “custodial” parent who then uses the funds to provide for the children.
+The percentages that are applied to the income of the parents are 17% for one child, 25% for two, 29% for three, 31% for four and no less than 35% for five or more children.

 Although the statute does not define custody, the parent who provides the primary residence for the children for more than 50% of the time is considered to be the custodial parent for the purposes of child support.
 And if the children spend the same amount of time each week or month with each parent, the courts have determined that the non-custodial parent is the parent who earns the greater income.